Phebi-AI/API-NodeJS/README.md

 | translation | boolean | Specifies if the translation should be returned | Optional | false
 | emotions | boolean | Specifies if the emotion values should be returned | Optional | false

+Retrieve all files of the project without any transcription, translation or emotion values (fastest).
 ```
 // Build the url to the api endpoint.
 var url = [